Data modeling: Overview

-Data modeling is also used as a technique for detailing business requirements for specific databases.
-It is sometimes called database modeling because a data model is eventually implemented in a database.
+Data modelling is also used as a technique for detailing business requirements for specific databases.
+It is sometimes called database modelling because a data model is eventually implemented in a database.

 Topics

 Data models

-Data models provide a framework for data to be used within information systems by providing specific definition and format.
+Data models provide a framework for data to be used within information systems by providing specific definitions and formats.
 If a data model is used consistently across systems then compatibility of data can be achieved.
 If the same data structures are used to store and access data then different applications can share data seamlessly.
 The results of this are indicated in the diagram.
 However, systems and interfaces are often expensive to build, operate, and maintain.
 They may also constrain the business rather than support it.
 This may occur when the quality of the data models implemented in systems and interfaces is poor.

 Some common problems found in data models are: